 THE BIRTH OF A MOVEMENT

-SquashBusters has now served more than 500 youth since its inception.
+SquashBusters has now served more than 700 youth since its inception.
 In 2012, SquashBusters expanded to Lawrence, using borrowed courts and classrooms at Brooks School and Phillips Academy.
-The program is currently serving nearly 300 students across both sites.
+In 2017, SquashBusters launched its third program site in Providence, Rhode Island, thanks to a generous facility partnership with Moses Brown School.
+In 2017-2018, SquashBusters will serve 350 youth across New England through its life-changing program.